MatthieuD134/traffic-run-game/README.md

 ## Notes

-This project is a base repository for vanilla Typescript projects
+This is a simple game using Three.js and typescript